We send out periodic email newsletters to keep our supporters up-to-date on the latest news & happenings at The Next Step.

 John P. Foster, Director of Case Management, is a Certified Rehabilitation Counselor.
 He holds a Master's Degree in Vocational Rehabilitation Counseling and a Bachelor's Degree in Geography from the University of Arkansas at Fayetteville.
 Prior to joining the Next Step, Mr. Foster worked at Western Arkansas Counseling and Guidance Center for 26 years where he held several positions including the Program Director for the NEW Center, a Community Support Program, at WACGC.
 The NEW Center provided comprehensive services in a Day treatment setting which inlcuded educational and vocational support, work adjustment, personal assistance, social assistance, transportation, networks, housing, psychiatric help and medical support.
 Mr. Foster joined us in August 2013.

-Elizabeth Fernandez is a Case Manager for our Supportive Housing units (Buddy Smith Home, Esther Home and Gabriel House).
+Elizabeth Wiggins is a Case Manager for our Supportive Housing units (Buddy Smith Home, Esther Home and Gabriel House).
 She graduated in May 2014 from the University of Arkansas at Fort Smith with a bachelor's degree in psychology, and joined Next Step shortly thereafter.
-Ms. Fernandez comes to Next Step with a decade of experience at the Oklahoma Department of Corrections.
+Ms. Wiggins comes to Next Step with a decade of experience at the Oklahoma Department of Corrections.

 Cheryl Matlock is a Case Manager and also oversees the operation of the kitchen that provides daily hot lunches at The Next Step.
 Her other duties include billing and filing statistical reports each month.
 She holds a Bachelor’s of Science degree in Clothing, Textiles and Merchandising from Oklahoma State University.
 Ms. Matlock is the veteran employee on staff as she joined us in September 2009.